Skip to content

 • Rentenversicherung / Pension insurance

 • Unfallversicherung / Accident insurance – Should you become ill due to your profession you will be supported by the statutory accident insurance scheme.
 This will, for example, continue to pay your wages.
-It also assumes the cost for a further training course (retraining) should you no longer be able to work in your original profession.
-And it also pays pensions to widows and orphans.
-The contributions to this insurance will be paid by the company for which you work.

 • Arbeitslosenversicherung / Unemployment insurance – If you have a position with a company that is subject to social insurance contributions you are automatically insured against unemployment.
 Should you become unemployed you will receive support from your employment agencies and job centres.
 The Arbeitsagentur will help you look for work.
 They also offer you financial support to cover your living costs should you fulfil the conditions for this.
-You can find more information concerning Unemployment Benefit and Supplementary Unemployment Benefit II (Arbeitslosengeld und Arbeitslosengeld II here – available only in german).

 You can download a very informative e-book from the Deutsche Rentenvesicherung.
-This is available in German only
+This is available in German only.

 Additional Information